-The format of a reflective essay greatly differs from the argumentative or research paper.
+The format of a reflective essay greatly differs from theor .
 A reflective essay is more of a well-structured story or a diary entry that’s rife with insight and reflection.
-You might be required to arrange your essay using the APA style or the MLA format.
+You might be required to arrange your essay using the or the .

 And the typical reflection paper length varies between about 300 and 700 words, but make sure to ask your instructor or employer about the word length if it was assigned to you.
 Even though this essay is about you, you should try to avoid too much informal language.